-- ✓ Supplemental Security Income (SSI) - ✓ Supplemental Nutrition Assistance Program (SNAP), or CalFresh in California - √ Temporary Assistance for Needy Families (TANF), or California Work Opportunities & Responsibility to Kids (CalWORKs) in California - ✓ Social Security continued on next page cont'd.
+- Supplemental Security Income (SSI) - Supplemental Nutrition Assistance Program (SNAP), or CalFresh in California - Temporary Assistance for Needy Families (TANF), or California Work Opportunities & Responsibility to Kids (CalWORKs) in California - Social Security

-Immigrants who are "not qualified" may still be eligible for certain benefits because they are known to the U.S. immigration authorities and considered "Permanently Residing Under

-Color of Law" (PRUCOL) and therefore at lower risk of deportation.
+Immigrants who are "not qualified" may still be eligible for certain benefits because they are known to the U.S. immigration authorities and considered "Permanently Residing Under Color of Law" (PRUCOL) and therefore at lower risk of deportation.